 With a mild climate and beautiful beaches, Topsail Beach, North Topsail Beach, and Surf City are attracting retirees in ever-increasing numbers.
 Add spectacular sunsets over the sound and incredible sunrises over the sea, and Topsail Island could easily star in an ad for idyllic retired living.

-In fact, newcomers of all ages are making the Topsail area their permanent home because they appreciate the affordable lifestyle and quiet atmosphere just minutes from all of the conveniences and attractions of the neighboring cities.
+In fact, newcomers of all ages are making the Topsail area their permanent home because they appreciate the affordable lifestyle and quiet atmosphere the area has to offer.
+The convenience of its close proximity to neighboring cities also plays a role in why Topsail Island homes for sale always remain a hot commodity.
 City shopping and larger employers can be found just 25 miles away in either direction, with Wilmington to the south; Jacksonville and USMC Camp Lejeune to the north.

-Whether you choose a high-end beachfront property or a low-maintenance condominium; whether you prefer early morning sunrises or relaxed evening sunsets; you're guaranteed to find relaxed ambiance, convenience, and choice on Topsail Island.
-If you would like to own a property in one of these beautiful island communities, please Contact Us today.
+Whether you choose one of the high-end oceanfront homes for sale in Topsail Beach or a low-maintenance condominium in Surf City; whether you prefer early morning sunrises or relaxed evening sunsets; you're guaranteed to find relaxed ambiance, convenience, and choice on Topsail Island.
+If you would like to own real estate in one of these beautiful island communities, please Contact Us today.